Usca Ria LLC Invests $223,000 in Marvell Technology, Inc. (NASDAQ:MRVL)

 Several other hedge funds have also recently bought and sold shares of MRVL.
 Neuberger Berman Group LLC grew its stake in shares of Marvell Technology by 116.9% during the 1st quarter.
 Neuberger Berman Group LLC now owns 6,738,832 shares of the semiconductor company’s stock worth $330,020,000 after acquiring an additional 3,632,647 shares during the period.
 BlackRock Inc. lifted its holdings in Marvell Technology by 4.8% during the 1st quarter.
 BlackRock Inc. now owns 61,356,750 shares of the semiconductor company’s stock worth $3,005,256,000 after purchasing an additional 2,835,624 shares in the last quarter.
 Janus Henderson Group PLC lifted its holdings in Marvell Technology by 70.4% during the 1st quarter.
 Janus Henderson Group PLC now owns 6,231,513 shares of the semiconductor company’s stock worth $305,248,000 after purchasing an additional 2,575,236 shares in the last quarter.
 Goldman Sachs Group Inc. lifted its holdings in Marvell Technology by 17.8% during the 1st quarter.
 Goldman Sachs Group Inc. now owns 17,017,345 shares of the semiconductor company’s stock worth $833,510,000 after purchasing an additional 2,572,268 shares in the last quarter.
 Finally, Allianz Asset Management GmbH lifted its holdings in Marvell Technology by 18.6% during the 1st quarter.
 Allianz Asset Management GmbH now owns 11,230,867 shares of the semiconductor company’s stock worth $550,088,000 after purchasing an additional 1,758,501 shares in the last quarter.
 Institutional investors own 65.25% of the company’s stock.

 MRVL has been the topic of a number of recent research reports.
-Deutsche Bank Aktiengesellschaft increased their price objective on Marvell Technology from $60.00 to $70.00 and gave the stock a “buy” rating in a report on Wednesday, August 4th.
+Wells Fargo & Company increased their price objective on Marvell Technology from $45.00 to $50.00 and gave the stock an “equal weight” rating in a report on Tuesday, June 8th.
 Susquehanna Bancshares reissued a “buy” rating on shares of Marvell Technology in a report on Thursday, June 3rd.
-Cowen raised their price target on Marvell Technology from $46.00 to $50.00 and gave the company a “market perform” rating in a report on Tuesday, June 8th.
-Susquehanna reaffirmed a “buy” rating on shares of Marvell Technology in a report on Thursday, June 3rd.
-Finally, Needham & Company LLC raised their price target on Marvell Technology from $55.00 to $67.50 and gave the company a “buy” rating in a report on Wednesday, August 4th.
+B. Riley increased their price objective on Marvell Technology from $56.00 to $66.00 and gave the stock a “buy” rating in a report on Tuesday, June 8th.
+Evercore ISI raised their price target on Marvell Technology from $55.00 to $63.00 and gave the company an “outperform” rating in a report on Tuesday, June 8th.
+Finally, Deutsche Bank Aktiengesellschaft raised their price target on Marvell Technology from $60.00 to $70.00 and gave the company a “buy” rating in a report on Wednesday, August 4th.
 Three equities research analysts have rated the stock with a hold rating and twenty-three have given a buy rating to the company’s stock.
 The company presently has a consensus rating of “Buy” and a consensus price target of $56.33.

-Marvell Technology (NASDAQ:MRVL) last issued its quarterly earnings data on Sunday, June 6th.
-The semiconductor company reported $0.29 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.27 by $0.02.
-The firm had revenue of $832.28 million for the quarter, compared to analyst estimates of $803.02 million.
+Marvell Technology (NASDAQ:MRVL) last posted its quarterly earnings results on Sunday, June 6th.
+The semiconductor company reported $0.29 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.27 by $0.02.
+The business had revenue of $832.28 million for the quarter, compared to analyst estimates of $803.02 million.
 Marvell Technology had a positive return on equity of 5.25% and a negative net margin of 8.13%.
 During the same period last year, the company earned $0.18 EPS.
 On average, equities research analysts anticipate that Marvell Technology, Inc. will post 0.94 EPS for the current fiscal year.

 The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, July 28th.
 Stockholders of record on Friday, July 9th were given a $0.06 dividend.
 The ex-dividend date was Thursday, July 8th.
 This represents a $0.24 dividend on an annualized basis and a dividend yield of 0.40%.
 Marvell Technology’s dividend payout ratio is currently 41.38%.